abilandz/PH8124/Lecture_5/Lecture_5.md

 ```
 The above printout is an example _stderr_ stream of command **date**.
 This behavior is true for basically all **Linux** commands.

-Since these two streams, _stdout_ and _stderr_, are always set for a command, we will now see how to handle them programmatically.
+Since the two streams, _stdout_ and _stderr_, are always set for a command, we will now see how to handle them programmatically.
 In practice, one can programmatically fetch the _stdout_ of some command, parse through it, and depending on its content, issue some specific action.
 In a similar fashion, one can fetch programmatically _stderr_ (i.e. error message) of some  command, and depending on its content, issue some specific action to fix that particular problem.
 For that sake, we need to use their respective file descriptors.
 The following operators are available in **Bash** to handle _stdout_ and _stderr_ streams:

-* ```1>``` : captures and redirects to file only the successful output of command (_stdout_)
+* ```1>``` : captures and redirects to a file only the successful output of command (_stdout_)
-* ```2>``` : captures and redirects to file only the error message if command failed (_stderr_)
+* ```2>``` : captures and redirects to a file only the error message if command failed (_stderr_)
 * ```&>``` : captures and redirects to the same file both the successful output (_stdout_) and the error message (_stderr_)

 For instance, if we want to redirect the _stdout_ stream of **date** command into a file, we would use: